 The proposal is consistent with Commission policies.
-The affected territory is within the City's sphere of influence and contiguous to the City boundary.
-Annexation is a logical extension of the City boundary.
+The subject territory is within the City's sphere of influence and contiguous to the City boundary.
+Annexation is a logical extension of the City boundary, and the City has stated that it can provide urban services to the parcel.